Existence and phase structure of random inverse limit measures: Existence and phases of Gaussian histogram limits

-which shows that condition~(\ref{property:P}) of theorem~\ref{thm:prokhorov} is satisfied.
-Conclude that there exists a unique Radon probability measure $\hat\Pi$ on $M(\hat{\scrX})$ that projects to $\Pi_\al$ for all $\al\in\scrA$.
-The continuous mapping $i_*:M(\hat{\scrX})\to M(\scrX)$ serves to define $\Pi=\hat\Pi\circ i_*^{-1}$, a Radon probability measure on $M(\scrX)$, and $\Pi$ still projects to $\Pi_\al$ for all $\al\in\scrA$. \end{proof} Regarding condition~(\ref{property:Pvague}), two remarks are in order: first, in the formulation of theorem~\ref{thm:vagueexistence}, there is no reference to the zero-dimensional refinement of the topology on $\scrX$, as in condition~(\ref{property:Ptight}), a simplification that makes developments like those of subsection~\ref{subsub:tightwithnormalcompacta} unnecessary.
-Second, unlike earlier applications of theorem~\ref{thm:prokhorov}, our condition is sufficient but (perhaps) not necessary for the existence of a histogram limit: note that $M(\scrX)$ is not necessarily complete and not a Polish space generically (see \II{III}{1}{9}{Proposition~14}), so that Borel measurability of the inverse mapping $i^{-1}_*$ can no longer be guaranteed.
-Accordingly, not every Radon probability measure on $M(\scrX)$ can be extended to a Borel probability measure on $M(\hat{\scrX})$ canonically, and there may exist coherent histogram systems with an vague inverse limit $\Pi$, for which condition~(\ref{property:Pvague}) does not hold.
+\begin{remark} Regarding the pair of properties~(\ref{property:P1signed}) and~(\ref{property:P2signed}), we remark that, unlike earlier applications of theorem~\ref{thm:prokhorov}, our conditions are sufficient but (perhaps) not necessary for the existence of a histogram limit: note that $M(\scrX)$ is not necessarily complete and not a Polish space generically (see \II{III}{1}{9}{Proposition~14}), so that Borel measurability of the inverse mapping $i^{-1}_*$ can no longer be guaranteed.
+Accordingly, not every Radon probability measure on $M(\scrX)$ can be extended to a Borel probability measure on $M(\hat{\scrX})$ canonically, and there may exist coherent histogram systems with an tight inverse limit $\Pi$ on $M(\scrX)$, for which stated conditions do not hold. \end{remark}